Face Lift, Neck Lift, MACS Lift Davenport

 Most patients will look good to strangers by two weeks.*

 Most patients will look good to family by four weeks.*

 Most patients will feel they look great by six weeks.
 Because of altered exercise and routine, and recovery, I warn my patients many will feel depressed the second week.
 My staff is very helpful with reassuring support during that period.
 The facelift unfortunately cannot make you look like you did at age 30, but can make you look like a more refreshed, less tired version of yourself!*

 *Individual results may vary.

 Bruising and swelling can last two weeks or longer.
 There may be areas of numbness in front of the ear.
-A few percent will have late bleeding called a hematoma, that requires removal.
+A few percent will have late bleeding called a hematoma, which requires removal.
 The nerves and muscles to the smile can be injured from the surgery.
-The vast majority recover but rarely someones smile is uneven (facial nerve injury).
+The vast majority recover but rarely someone’s smile is uneven (facial nerve injury).
 Perfect symmetry is rarely possible.
 The surgery does not tighten the lines around the mouth; fillers or fat grafting is needed for those lines.
 Other rare complications may occur.

-I try to recommend the best options for you, and to achieve a natural, refreshed look.
+I try to recommend the best options for you and to achieve a natural, refreshed look.